11 Best Places to Visit in California in Winter

 1. Palm Springs

-Palm Springs has been a popular wintertime destination for decades.
-This oasis of fashionable vacationing sprung up in the middle of the Sonoran Desert in the 1920s, when stylish resorts began catering to Hollywood celebrities.
+Palm Springs has been a popular wintertime destination since the 1920s when the area's resorts began catering to Hollywood celebrities.

-Swimming pools and sundecks feature predominately at the top resorts of Palm Springs, along with golf courses, tennis courts, and upscale spas.
+Taking advantage of the climate, the resorts here feature outdoor swimming pools, sundecks, golf courses, and tennis courts.
 Other things to do in Palm Springs include hiking, gourmet dining, and shopping.

-Wintertime events also draw many visitors.
+Wintertime events give you more reasons to visit.
 In January, the Palm Springs International Film Festival screens films and documentaries from over 60 different countries.
 A highlight of the festival is when Hollywood A-listers strut down the red carpet to attend the Film Awards event.

 In mid-February, Modernism Week celebrates the city's mid-century modern architecture.
 This 11-day festival includes home tours, walking tours, film screenings, lectures, nightly parties, and live music.